 Shortly after graduating from Delran High School, Tyler served as the founding Vice President of the Delran Education Foundation, a non-profit organization which raises money for innovative projects in Delran schools.
 He is also the liaison for the Delran Green Team, which helps make Delran a more sustainable community through education and various projects.

 In 2016, at the age of 19, Tyler was honored to be elected as Delran Councilman At-Large.
-Serving as one of the youngest Councilman in New Jersey, Tyler uses his age as an asset to bring a new perspective to the community and encourage other young people to become involved.
+In 2021, Tyler was re-elected and serves as the President of Council.
+Serving as one of the youngest Councilman and Council President in New Jersey, Tyler uses his age as an asset to bring a new perspective to the community and encourage other young people to become involved.

 During his term on Council, Tyler has pioneered transparency in Delran by leading the charge to incorporate Live Streaming all council meetings, creating the Township’s first-ever Facebook page, and updating the township website with a modern focus.
 In addition, Tyler has supported some of the following during his term:

 - Voted for pedestrian safety improvements at Tenby Chase and Summer Hill parks;